 Unfortunately, if you live in California, you may find it becoming increasingly difficult to get around Mello-Roos.
 As demand for housing continues to exceed supply, local governments are more often using Mello-Roos payments to finance new infrastructure.
 A seller's market means buyers are at a disadvantage if they want to try to negotiate their way out of Mello-Roos.

-Whether you're paying property taxes in 2017 or 2018, you'll generally find the money is added to your mortgage payment.
+When you go to pay property taxes, you'll generally find the money is added to your mortgage payment.
 If you own your home, your bill for Mello-Roos will be sent to you with your other property taxes each year.
-If you're paying Alhambra property tax, for instance, you'll see it in the bill Los Angeles County sends to your house will build this tax in to what you owe.
+If you're paying Alhambra property tax, for instance, you'll see it in the bill Los Angeles County sends to your house which builds this tax in to what you owe.

 Video of the Day